Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Experimental Procedure

 \section{Experimental Procedure}

 The bake off conducted experiments with the 85 UTSC datasets that were in the UCR archive relaunch of 2015.
 Each dataset was resampled 100 times for training and testing, and test accuracy was averaged over resamples.
-The evaluation began with 11 standard classifiers (such as random forest), then classifiers in each category were compared, including an evaluation of reproducibility.
+The evaluation began with 11 standard classifiers (such as Random Forest~\citep{breiman01randomforest}), then classifiers in each category were compared, including an evaluation of reproducibility.
 Finally, the best in class were compared to hybrids (combinations of categories).

 We adapt this approach for the bake off redux to reflect the progression of the field.
 First, we take the previously used benchmark of Dynamic Time Warping using a one nearest neighbour classifier (1-NN DTW) and, if appropriate, the best of each category from the bake off and compare them to new algorithms of that type.
-We do this stage of experimentation with the 112 equal length problems in the 2019 version of the UCR archive~\cite{dau19ucr}.
+We do this stage of experimentation with the 112 equal length problems in the 2019 version of the UCR archive~\citep{dau19ucr}.
 Performance on these datasets, or some subset thereof, has been used to support every proposed approach, so this allows us to make a fair comparison of algorithms.
+We have regenerated all results for classifiers described both in the original bake off and this comparison.

 Only a subset of the algorithms considered have been adapted for MTSC by their inventors.
 Furthermore, many algorithms have been proposed solely for MTSC, particularly in the deep learning field.
-Because of this, we restrict our attention to univariate classification only.
+Because of this and the considerable computational cost of including multivariate data, we restrict our attention to univariate classification only in this work.

 We resample each pair of train/test data $30$ times for the redux, stratifying to retain the same class distribution.
 We do not adopt the bake off strategy of 100 resamples.
-We have found 30 resamples is sufficient to mitigate small changes in test accuracy over influencing ranks, and is more computationally feasible.
+We have found 30 resamples is sufficient to mitigate small changes in test accuracy over influencing ranks, and it is more computationally feasible.
 Resampling is seeded with the resample ID to aid with reproducibility.
 Resample 0 uses the original train and test split from the UCR archive.